Premium Leather iPad Pro Briefcase

 While people may come to MacCase for the first time looking for a case, and they see this horizontal case, to them it might look familiar.
 Maybe they gravitate towards it.
 I see a radical design within the context of our line.

 I would like to think people are buying it because it truly embodies all the designs tenants of the MacCase leather collection: Timeless proportions, the highest quality hides, handmade craftsmanship.

 This iPad carrying case with a shoulder strap was not designed in an hour.
 It took a long time to get all the proportions correct, all the details just right.
 Don't forget, it all has to function at a high level as well.
 If customers are going to use this as an iPad travel case, it has to work in a lot of situations for a lot of different kinds of people.

 JDK: Can you talk about the functionality?
 Is there something that sets this leather iPad shoulder bag part?

 Most traditional briefcases are horridly thick and bulky.
 Cumbersome.
 Inelegant.
-Yes I know people like to put things in them, but come on!
-Wasn't one of the promise of the digital revolution that everything would get smaller and more miniaturized?
+Yes, I know people like to put things in them, but come on!
+Wasn't one of the promises of the digital revolution that everything would get smaller and more miniaturized?